Cornell-MAE-UG/fa25-portfolio-mlc355-lang/_projects/2024-2025-Sailboat-Hull-Design.md

  6. Repeat step 5 with 2000 grit sandpaper.
  7. Using wet paper towels, remove all excess Duratec ‘dust’ from part.
 The part should have a shiny, reflective, mirror finish.

-## Appendix C - How to spray gel coat
+## Appendix D - How to spray gel coat

  1. Put 300 grams of gel coat into the gel coat cup gun disposable cup
  2. If high gloss desired, add Duratec high gloss additive.